show_page.php1 : dv13.jpg

 HISTORY: One of several psittacine birds in a pet shop that died after exhibiting acute, profuse, green, watery diarrhea.

 HISTOPATHOLOGIC DESCRIPTION: Liver: Affecting 90% of the liver are multifocal to coalescing, random foci of hepatocellular necrosis characterized by disruption and loss of hepatic architecture with replacement by abundant eosinophilic cellular and karyorrhectic debris, few heterophils, and individualized hepatocytes with hypereosinophilic cytoplasm and nuclear pyknosis, karyolysis or karyorrhexis.
 The few remaining hepatocytes are swollen with pale, vacuolated cytoplasm (degeneration).
-Approximately 90% of the viable hepatocytes contain round, 4-8 um diameter, eosinophilic intranuclear viral inclusion bodies that marginate the chromatin and completely fill the nucleus or are surrounded by a clear halo.
-Randomly, there are few multinucleate hepatocytes that contain 8-10 karryorhectic or karryolytic nuclei (viral syncytia).
+Approximately 90% of the viable hepatocytes contain round, 4-8 µm diameter, eosinophilic intranuclear viral inclusion bodies that marginate the chromatin and completely fill the nucleus or are surrounded by a clear halo.
+Randomly, there are few multinucleate hepatocytes that contain 8-10 karyorrhectic or karyolytic nuclei (viral syncytia).
 Multifocally, there are periportal aggregates of low numbers of lymphocytes and fewer heterophils.

 ETIOLOGIC DIAGNOSIS: Alphaherpesviral hepatitis